Products of two orthogonal projections

 A projection $P \in \clb(H^2(\D^n))$ is said to be an \textit{inner projection} \cite{Debnath} if there exists an inner function $\vp \in H^\infty(\D^n)$ such that $P = T_\vp T_\vp^*$.
 Equivalently, we have

-Here our goal is to classify operators that are products of two inner projections.
+Here our goal is to classify a class of operators that are products of two inner projections.
 Of course, our aim is to obtain an analytic answer to this problem.
-To achieve this, for each nonzero operator $T \in \clb(H^2(\D^n)$, we associate an inner function that acts as the least common multiple within a suitable class of inner functions.
-Our approach is as follows: Given a bounded linear operator $T$ on $H^2(\D^n)$, define the set (which appears to be a nonemtpy set)
+To achieve this, for each nonzero operator $T \in \clb(H^2(\D^n))$, we associate an inner function that acts as the least common multiple within a suitable class of inner functions.
+Our approach is as follows: Given a bounded linear operator $T$ on $H^2(\D^n)$, define the set

-Denote by $\vp_T \in H^\infty(\D^n)$ the unique inner function, which is the lcm (that is, the least common multiple) of $\cli_T$.
-Therefore (see Lemma \ref{lemma: lcm} for more details)